The Late Show with Stephen Colbert: Reviews

+Others suggested that Colbert's transition to mainstream broadcast dulled his wit.
+Jason Zinoman, eulogizing the show post-cancellation for the New York Times, praised Colbert for his strong interviewing skills but suggested that one "[gets] the sense that the Late Show wasn’t always the perfect showcase for his myriad talents.
+His quick, improv-honed wit and intellectual depth could feel hamstrung by the show’s short segments."
+In The Guardian, Jesse Hassenger argued that he Colbert "did his strongest political satire [in the past]," referencing the Comedy Central days, but also complimented his growth on Late Show: "his warmth and sometimes-sharp humor made him a good host."

 Accolades

-The show was a recipient for the Peabody Award and earned Primetime Emmy Award nominations including four times for Outstanding Variety Talk Series.
+The show was a recipient for the Peabody Award and earned Primetime Emmy Award nominations including six times for Outstanding Variety Talk Series, as of the 75th Primetime Emmy Awards.
+The show won the Primetime Emmy Award for Outstanding Variety Talk Series at the 77th Primetime Emmy Awards.
+Colbert received a standing ovation as a presenter at the beginning of the awards show.

 International broadcasts

-In Canada, The Late Show with Stephen Colbert airs on Global, airing in simulcast with CBS in most regions.
+In Canada, The Late Show with Stephen Colbert airs on Global, previously airing in simulcast with CBS in most regions.
 NTV, another Canadian station, also simulcasts Global's broadcast to Newfoundland as well as The Bahamas and Saint Pierre and Miquelon.

-In Australia, The Late Show with Stephen Colbert airs on Network 10 (a sister ViacomCBS network).
+Since September 2023, the show airs at 12:05am or following Global's late evening newscast.
+In Australia, The Late Show with Stephen Colbert airs on Network 10 (a sister Paramount network).